 Pre-conference workshop

-Engineers Australia and the Risk Engineering Society (RES) are hosting a full-day workshop titled "Key solutions for quantitative cost and schedule risk analysis."
-Supported by experts from six leading QRA solutions in the engineering and construction sectors, this workshop aims to provide participants with essential methodologies and tools for quantitative risk analysis of project costs and schedules.
+Supported by experts from six leading QRA solutions in the engineering and construction sectors, this full-day workshop is designed to provide you with essential methodologies and tools for quantitative risk analysis of project costs and schedules.

 Learning outcomes

-- By the end of this workshop, participants will be able to:
+By the end of this workshop, you'll be able to:

 - Understand the fundamentals of QRA modelling and visualisations with different QRA solutions for risk management in the engineering industry– noting that there will be 6 concurrent sessions for different solutions.